kudokuapp/typeform-webhook/README.md

 - `src/db.js` is about connecting and making query for the SQL database.
 - `src/mailchimp.js` is about MailChimp API
 - `src/typeformsignature.js` has functions to verified that the webhook is secure and comes from TypeForm itself.
+- The `routes/` folder handles all the routing for the respective webhooks.

 # Gmail API